 At the close of business on the last official day of registration (Academic calendar) the schedule adjustment (add/drop) period begins.
-Students should make the adjustment online and make full payment at the time of the adjustment.
-Students who have difficulty and are unable to process a schedule adjustment online should seek assistance at the Admissions & Registration desk on the Charlestown Campus or the Enrollment Office on the Chelsea Campus.
-Failure to do so will result in the dropping of all courses.
-Students who drop a course before the schedule adjustment deadline will receive a refund.
+Make the adjustment online; then view your Account Summary and make any necessary payments at the time of the adjustment.
+If you have difficulty and are unable to process a schedule adjustment online visit Student Central, Second Floor, B lobby, Charlestown Campus or the Enrollment Office on the Chelsea Campus.
+If you drop a course before the schedule adjustment deadline, you will receive a refund.
 There are no refunds after the posted schedule adjustment deadlines.
 The schedule adjustment period ends at 11:59 p.m. on the schedule adjustment deadline date.

-- you have completed all the course prerequisites.
+- you have completed all the course prerequisites; and

-- you make full payment, or, if you are using financial aid, you notify the Financial Aid Office that you’ve added a course.
+- view your Account Summary and make any necessary payments.
+If you are using financial aid, notify Student Central, Second Floor, B lobby, Charlestown that you’ve added a course.

 Additional Registration Related Information

 Parking is available in Lots 1 and 2 on the Charlestown Campus for students with a valid semester pass.
 Daily parking is also available in these lots at a rate of $10 per day through the Parkmobile mobile app.
 Learn more about student parking.

 All BHCC students are required to carry a current BHCC OneCard while on campus.
 Take a copy of your class schedule and government issued photo ID to the Charlestown Campus ID station in Student Central to get your picture taken.
 See information and ID Station hours at Get Your BHCC Student ID Card.